If you're running a SaaS or subscription business, you already know churn is bad. Losing customers means losing revenue. Simple math.

 Except it's not simple at all.

 When a customer cancels their subscription, most founders calculate the loss as one month's payment.
 But that's not what you're actually losing.
-The real cost of churn is exponentially higher and most SaaS founders dramatically underestimate it until it's too late.
+The real cost of churn is far higher than one payment, and most SaaS founders underestimate it until the replacement bill comes due.

-This is where understanding the Rule of 78 becomes critical.
-It's a financial principle that reveals the true, compounding cost of customer churn.
+This is where the Rule of 78 becomes useful.
+Used correctly, it's a quick way to see the cumulative, in-year cash cost of recurring revenue you lose month after month.
 And once you see it, you'll never think about retention the same way again.

 What is the Rule of 78?